glacier-modding/glaciermodding.org/docs/modding/customcampaigns/campaign_menu.md

 * Replace `[INSERT GENERATED UUID HERE]` with a new UUID.
 You can generate one using GlacierKit: ![resources/randomUuid.jpg](resources/randomUuid.jpg)

 ## Creating the Background Image for the custom campaign mod
 Create another folder in your content folder named `blobs`.
-In that folder, create another folder called `images`, and in that folder, another folder called `campaign_demo`.
+In that folder, create another folder named `images`, and in that folder, another folder named `campaign_demo`.
 This structure will make it more organized for when you want to add more images later.

-Create a background image and put it in your `blobs/images/campaign_demo` folder.
+Create a background image and put it in your `blobs/images/campaign_demo/bank` folder.

 ![campaign_demo_tile_template.jpg](resources/campaign_demo_tile_template.jpg)
 > Here is an example you can use for the `campaign_demo_tile.jpg` file